MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/build-azure-data-pipelines.md

     resourceSuffix=$RANDOM
     ```

 1. Create globally unique names for your storage account and key vault.
-Note that these commands use double quotes, which instructs Bash to interpolate the variables using the inline syntax.
+These commands use double quotes, which instructs Bash to interpolate the variables using the inline syntax.

     ```bash
     storageName="datacicd${resourceSuffix}"
     keyVault="keyvault${resourceSuffix}"
     ```

-1. Create one more Bash variables to store the names of your resource group.
+1. Create one more Bash variable to store the names of your resource group.

     ```bash
     rgName='data-pipeline-cicd-rg'